BW25/Humber_Capstone/README.md

 ![The final product](https://raw.githubusercontent.com/BW25/Resistor-value-recognizer/master/images/pcb_enclosure.jpg "The final product")

-## Power up: and Unit testing 3: Final testing (Production testing)
+## Power up and Unit testing 3: Production testing

 The final test is to interface our sensor to the Raspberry Pi in the case.
 Once the case is assembled, you will notice a small hole in the lid of the case.
 You can run the wires through here to connect the sensor and Raspberry Pi.
 Then connect the wiring and run the code as explained in Unit testing 1 and 2.